Miriam Batten: Rowing career

-Miriam was a member of the Southampton University Boat Club whilst she studied at the University of Southampton.
+Batten was a member of the Southampton University Boat Club whilst she studied at the University of Southampton.
 Batten was part of the coxless fours with Kate Grose, Kareen Marwick and Caroline Christie that won the national title rowing for the British squad at the 1990 National Championships.

 The first of three Olympic Games appearances came at the 1992 Summer Olympics in Barcelona when she was selected for the coxless pair with Joanne Turvey.
 The pair finished in fifth place.
 The second of three Olympic Games appearances came at the 1996 Summer Olympics in Atlanta when she was selected in the women's eight.
 The team which consisted of Batten, Annamarie Stapleton, Lisa Eyre, Dot Blackie, Kate Pollitt, Cath Bishop, Joanne Turvey, Alison Gill and Suzie Ellis finished in seventh place.

 In 1997 she represented Great Britain at the 1997 World Rowing Championships in Lac d'Aiguebelette and won a silver medal in the double scull with Scot Gillian Lindsay.
 The following year she represented Britain again at the 1998 World Rowing Championships in Cologne and this time won a gold medal in the double scull with Gillian Lindsay.

 Her most prestigious moment came in her third Olympics at the 2000 Summer Olympics in Sydney.
 She competed in the quadruple scull and won a silver medal with her younger sister Guin Batten.

-On 3 June 2012, Miriam was amongst the rowers (with her sister, Guin Batten) on the Gloriana at the start of the Thames Diamond Jubilee Pageant.
+On 3 June 2012, Batten was amongst the rowers (with her sister, Guin Batten) on the Gloriana at the start of the Thames Diamond Jubilee Pageant.

+Batten was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to women's rowing.